Place your bet: New NBA All-Star format could attract action - WHIZ News

 “Hard to anticipate what’s going to happen.
 It’s new to bookmakers and bettors,” he said.
 “People used to bet it over every year because of no defense.
 They don’t know what to expect now.”

 That makes Avello’s job tougher.
-Reviewing recent All-Star results won’t help much in trying to set a final total, because the winning team will only score 24 points — a tiny number for the best players in the world — in the fourth quarter.
+Reviewing recent All-Star results won’t help much in trying to set a final total, because the team leading after three quarters would end the game by scoring only 24 points — a tiny number for the best players in the world — in the fourth.
 The teams previously combined for about 75 in the last period, he said.

 “There’s usually not much defense unless the game’s real tight and in this format you have to make it tight, because you have to have stops in that fourth quarter if you’re behind,” Avello said.